rguides

 The Best R Packages in 2026: A Curated List

-The R package ecosystem continues to evolve rapidly.
+The best R packages define how data scientists work in 2026.
 With thousands of packages on CRAN, knowing which ones to focus on can feel overwhelming.
-This guide cuts through the noise and highlights the packages that truly matter in 2026.
+This guide cuts through the noise and highlights the packages that truly matter this year.

 Whether you are new to R or a seasoned developer, these packages form the foundation of modern R programming.